 School?
 Forget it.
 I never studied and did my homework once in a blue moon.

 My relief and enjoyment were listening to classical music on the hi-fi in our living room.
-My favorite popular singer was Roy Orbison.
-When introduced to various band instruments by the music teacher in junior high, I chose the clarinet in that I loved all the shiny silver keys up and down the black ebony.
-It looked so interesting.
-I discovered the the music of the great New Orleans blues clarinetist, Pete Fountain, and much enjoyed playing along with him while listening to his 45 rpm record.
+My favorite singer was Roy Orbison.
+When introduced to various band instruments by the music teacher in junior high, I chose the clarinet because I loved all the shiny silver keys up and down the black ebony.
+I discovered the music of the great New Orleans blues clarinetist, Pete Fountain, and much enjoyed playing along with him while listening to his 45 rpm record.

 In 1965 I attended Interlochen Summer Music Camp on scholarship and toured Europe with the United States All-Student Symphonic Band composed primarily of leading college music talents from across the county.
 Wow, we were g-o-o-d.
 What a fantastic adventure.
 Unfortunately, I was seventeen and way too uptight, too self-absorbed perhaps, to truly appreciate and 'take-in' the magic of the various colors and cultures.

 I received a music scholarship to Heidelberg College in Tiffin, Ohio in 1966.
 However, per usual, I was uninspired by anything—that is, except for the campus coeds.
 My time at Heidelberg was a bit of partying, a lot of reading fiction and doing everything I could not to study.
 Finally, I asked my psychology professor about my lack of discipline.
 Was there anything I could do to develop my self-discipline?
 His answer?
 The United States Marine Corps!